 For a fun variation on fruit salad, try these rainbow fruit kabobs.

-I don’t recommend using frozen fruit in fruit salad.
+I don’t recommend using frozen fruit.
 As frozen fruit defrosts, it is much softer than fresh fruit and will not hold up well in fruit salad.
 Frozen fruit also tends to release too much liquid as it thaws.

 Make Ahead and Storage Tips

-If you would like to do some of the prep work ahead of time for this fruit salad, you can wash, dry and chop your fruit a few hours ahead of time.
+If you would like to do some of the prep work ahead of time for this recipe, you can wash, dry and chop your fruit a few hours ahead of time.
 You can also whisk together the dressing ingredients.
 Store the dressing and fruit in the refrigerator, separately.
-You’ll want to wait and add the dressing to the salad right before serving.
+You’ll want to wait and add the dressing to the salad no more than an hour before serving.

 If you have leftover fruit salad, you can store it in the refrigerator for a day or two.
 The fruit will soften and release some of its juices, but it will still taste delicious.